heistak/your-code-displays-japanese-wrong/index.md

 ## Any other things to be careful of?

 A few other things.
-[I've separated them off to a separate page](otherthings.html).
+[I broke them off to a separate page](otherthings.html).

 ## Do similar problems occur with other languages? / Why aren’t there steps to fix it in [insert environment here]?